Slime mold: Traffic system inspirations

 Atsushi Tero and colleagues grew Physarum in a flat wet dish, placing the mold in a central position representing Tokyo, and oat flakes surrounding it corresponding to the locations of other major cities in the Greater Tokyo Area.
 As Physarum avoids bright light, light was used to simulate mountains, water and other obstacles in the dish.
 The mold first densely filled the space with plasmodia, and then thinned the network to focus on efficiently connected branches.
 The network closely resembled Tokyo's rail system.
 P. polycephalum was used in experimental laboratory approximations of motorway networks of 14 geographical areas: Australia, Africa, Belgium, Brazil, Canada, China, Germany, Iberia, Italy, Malaysia, Mexico, the Netherlands, UK and US.
 The filamentary structure of P. polycephalum forming a network to food sources is similar to the large scale galaxy filament structure of the universe.
 This observation has led astronomers to use simulations based on the behaviour of slime molds to inform their search for dark matter.

 Use as food

 In central Mexico, the false puffball Enteridium lycoperdon has traditionally been used as food; it is one of the species that mushroom-collectors or hongueros gathered on trips into the forest in the rainy season.
 One of its local names is "cheese mushroom", so called for its texture and flavor when cooked.
 It is salted, wrapped in a maize leaf, and baked in the ashes of a campfire; or boiled and eaten with maize tortillas.
 Fuligo septica is similarly collected in Mexico, cooked with onions and peppers and eaten in a tortilla.
 In Ecuador, Lycogala epidendrum is called "yakich" and eaten raw as an appetizer.

 In popular culture

 Oscar Requejo and N. Floro Andres-Rodriguez suggest that Fuligo septica may have inspired Irvin Yeaworth's 1958 film The Blob, in which a giant amoeba from space sets about engulfing people in a small American town.
+A type of explosive slime mold is used by Brachydios monsters in the Monster Hunter franchise.

+The Latvian Mycological Society holds an annual nomination of slime mold called Slime Mold of the Year in Latvia.